einheit/native-httpd-performance/README.md

 * show-results.sh - this shows the results
 * cleanup.sh - this brings us back to square one

+Certain test parameters (# http requests, concurrency levels) can be editied in params.ini

 This benchmark is initially focused on latency, which, in addition to the underlying OS, is determined by the characteristics of the language:

 * Compiled vs Interpreted - this is the biggest factor